TGM-HIT/sew9-2324-worttrainer-Leyrox1/README.md

-This is the project for Worttrainer Reloaded
+This is the project for model.Worttrainer Reloaded